Ludlow railway station: History

 The station opened on 21 April 1852, as the southern terminus of the first section of the Shrewsbury and Hereford Railway.
 Trains travelling to or from the south of the station pass through the short Ludlow Tunnel (192 yards long), which passes under Gravel Hill and has its tunnel entrance immediately south of the platforms.
-A quarter of a mile to the north of the station was Clee Hill Junction, where a branch line ran to the quarries in the nearby Clee Hills, to the east of Ludlow, from 1864 to 1962.
+Clee Hill Junction, from where a freight-only branch line ran to the quarries in the nearby Clee Hills, to the east of Ludlow, from 1864 to 1962, was situated 24 chains (about a quarter of a mile) to the north of the station.

-The engine shed closed in 1951 and the goods yard on 6 May 1968.
-In the late 1960s, the Victorian buildings at the station were demolished and the last signal boxes closed.